vikashg/amazon-bedrock-agents-healthcare-lifesciences/README.md

 # Research agents for LifeSciences with Amazon Bedrock Agents

-Explore the following components:
+Explore the following components in the repository:
-## Agent catalog
+## Agents catalog
 Library of specialized agents for different R&D workflows
 ## Multi-agent collaboration
 Framework for agent collaboration and knowledge sharing.
 End to end example for cancer biomarker discovery